The martingale roulette system is a very well-known strategy. You play it loss-oriented, just like the Labouchére System.

 We personally tried this for two weeks with the £ 1 variation (bet £ 255) and won a total of £ 1,100 on roulette.
 But..unfortunately, we ended up losing this afterwards.
 As the wrong bet fell some many times that we weren’t allowed to double up our bet because of the maximum table limit and our own budget limit.

 The Martingale System focuses on roulette bets on red or black and is perhaps the most well-known strategy of all.
 With the Martingale system, you bet on one colour and keep doubling your bet as long as you lose, until you win, at which you go back to the base bet.
 In this way, you won’t actually lose your money, unless you run out of money.
 This is why the Martingale System is only a good idea to play if you have a high limit to play with, such as through a roulette bonus or such.

 This is why betting on red or black with the Martingale system is a great way to gamble for players that prefer certain security in that they will win and make a profit at some point.
 The disadvantage of this system is of course, that you can never win all that much in one go, and therefore have to play for a while before really getting a large profit out of this system.

 The Martingale Scheme

 If betting on red or black isn’t really for you, then there are still other options.
 You can also use one or more numbers as a base bet.
-Here however, you do bet more, while the win chances are smaller.
+Here, however, you do bet more, while the winning chances are smaller.
 Even so, when you do win, you win higher than you would on red or black.
-It’s best to choose your own preference of playing, and sticking to that base bet throughout the whole game, otherwise you can potentially lower your chances of winning.
+It’s best to choose your own preference of playing, and stick to that base bet throughout the whole game, otherwise, you can potentially lower your chances of winning.